carafelix/rps-sansukumi-ken/README.md

 - Set color scheme dark/light based on user browser preference and toggable.

-- background music is mixed array with independent random intervals, with a fixed parameter limit, givin a unique user experience each time.
+- background music is mixed array with independent random intervals, with a fixed parameter limit, giving a unique user experience each time.

 - Round/Game adhoc sound effects depending if user win or lose.